Kernix13/javascript-cheat-sheet/string-array-examples.md

 ### indexOf

-**Returns the first index** at which a given element can be found in the array, or -1 if it is not present.
+**<ins>Returns the first index</ins>** at which a given element can be found in the array, or -1 if it is not present.
 Can be used on strings.

 Examples:
 ```js